Frequently Asked Questions

 For alumni

 We have been happy to include alumni in this discussion following our May 2024 announcement.
 They have been sharing their thoughts, questions, concerns, and praise for this approach.
-We particularly appreciate the thoughtful discussion at our August 5 Alumni & Donor Town Hall.
+We particularly appreciate the thoughtful discussion at our August 5, 2024 Alumni & Donor Town Hall.
 We continue to encourage our alumni to reach out to alumni@mtmercy.edu with questions, thoughts, or concerns.

 Until the combination is approved, each endowment will remain controlled by its respective university and will not be affected.
-If and when a combination takes place, the endowments of the two universities will be merged and all funds will be invested together.
+When combination takes place, the endowments of the two universities will be merged and all funds will be invested together.
 Individual funds will continue to be tracked separately and earnings will be allocated to the appropriate St. Ambrose and Mount Mercy funds so that the individual funds grow as part of the whole.
 Donors may still designate the campus, program, or specific purpose that they would like their donation to be used for and those designations will be honored.

 No, class reunions will continue to take place for each respective campus.